mehulagg/gitlab/doc/administration/pages/index.md

 1. [Migrate existing Pages deployments to object storage.](#migrate-pages-deployments-to-object-storage)

-## ZIP storage
+## Zip storage

-In GitLab 14.0 the underlying storage format of GitLab Pages is changing from files stored directly in disk to a single ZIP archive per project.
+In GitLab 14.0 the underlying storage format of GitLab Pages is changing from files stored directly in disk to a single zip archive per project.

-These ZIP archives can be stored either locally on disk storage or on [object storage](#using-object-storage) if it is configured.
+These zip archives can be stored either locally on disk storage or on [object storage](#using-object-storage) if it is configured.

-[Starting from GitLab 13.5](https://gitlab.com/gitlab-org/gitlab/-/issues/245308) ZIP archives are stored every time pages site is updated.
+[Starting from GitLab 13.5](https://gitlab.com/gitlab-org/gitlab/-/issues/245308) zip archives are stored every time pages site is updated.

-### Migrate legacy storage to ZIP storage
+### Migrate legacy storage to zip storage

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/59003) in GitLab 13.11.

 GitLab tries to
 [automatically migrate](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/54578)
-the old storage format to the new ZIP-based one when you upgrade to GitLab 13.11 or further.
+the old storage format to the new zip-based one when you upgrade to GitLab 13.11 or further.
 However, some projects may fail to be migrated for different reasons.
 To verify that all projects have been migrated successfully, you can manually run the migration: